AtharvaAthanikar2003/SPPU-Comp-BE-2019-Course-Pattern-Laboratory-7th-Sem-Practicals/BT/Readme.md

-* For 1st and 2nd experiment, there is no code for it.
-Code is available from 3rd to 5th experiments.
+* For 1st, 2nd and 5th experiment, there is no code for it.
+Code is available for 3rd and 4th experiments.
+Check the given outputs for references.